zeux/meshoptimizer/CONTRIBUTING.md

 Contributions to this project are expected to follow the existing code style.
 `.clang-format` file mostly defines syntactic styling rules (you can run `make format` to format the code accordingly).

 As for naming conventions, this library uses `snake_case` for variables, `lowerCamelCase` for functions, `UpperCamelCase` for types, `kCamelCase` for global constants and `SCARY_CASE` for macros.
-All public functions/types must additionally have an extra `meshopt_` or `MESHOPTIMIZER_` prefix to avoid symbol conflicts.
+All public functions/types must additionally have an extra `meshopt_` prefix to avoid symbol conflicts.

 ## Dependencies